amrshah/detectra-api/README.md

 ## License

-This project is licensed under the MIT License — you are free to use, modify, and distribute this software with proper attribution.
+This project is licensed under the MIT License for academic and personal use.

+### Usage Notice

+Commercial or production use of this system, particularly in surveillance or safety-critical environments, should be approached with caution and requires additional validation.

 ### Disclaimer

-This project is intended for educational and research purposes only.
-It is not designed or certified for production-grade surveillance, safety-critical, or law enforcement use.

-The authors are not responsible for any misuse, misinterpretation, or consequences arising from the use of this software.
+This project is provided "as is", without warranty of any kind.
+The authors are not liable for any claims or damages arising from its use.